-Powder Coating | Three Things To Consider When Making The Switch From Wet Paint
+Powder Coating | Four Things To Consider When Making The Switch From Wet Paint

 Whichever coating you decide to use is meant to protect the underlying metal from corrosion and allow the product to better withstand the effects of the elements it is exposed to.
 For products that require a high level of durability, especially those that are used in industrial applications, powder coating is most often the preferred method.
-Powder coating can be used to create a thicker layer that adheres to the metal better, providing a better layer of protection than attainable with wet paint.

-Cost
+3) Cost

-The labor associated with the application of powder can add cost, as it requires specific tools to apply the powder through a special process.
-The One way we’ve been able to work with our customers to lower the cost of powder coat application is by employing a slightly more manual process which allows us to have a quicker changeover time.
+The one way we’ve been able to work with our customers to lower the cost of powder coat application is by employing a slightly more manual process, which allows us to have a quicker changeover time.
 This gives us more flexibility when we run our jobs, allowing us to do shorter runs of colors more efficiently.
 We’ve also worked with customers to supply discounts for repeatable schedules.
-Customers can drop off their parts on the same day each week allowing us to block off time in our schedule specifically for their parts, providing cost benefits for both of us.
+Customers can drop off their parts on the same day each week, allowing us to block off time in our schedule specifically for their parts, providing cost benefits for both of us.

-Environmental Impact
+4) Environmental Impact & Safety

 A final thing to consider between wet paint and powder coating is the impact on the environment.
 Wet paint contains Volatile Organic Compounds (VOC’s) that can be toxic if inhaled in large quantities.
 Certain states have regulations against VOC’s which makes it something to be aware of depending on where your products are sold.
 Powder coating, on the other hand, is environmentally friendly with no VOC’s or other solvents used in its production or application.

-In the end both wet paint and powder coating will provide a protective layer for your metal components.
-Wet paint has been around for a long time while powder coating is relatively new.
-It is known to be more durable than wet paint, meaning it keeps its color and provides better protection against corrosion, which is of utmost importance for industrial uses.
-It is more environmentally friendly than wet paint yet may be more expensive in the long run.
+• Powder coating Is known to be more durable than wet paint, meaning it keeps its color and provides better protection against corrosion, which is of utmost importance for industrial uses.

 Ready for a Free Quote?